scenarioo/scenarioo-js/README.md

 ## Introduction to Scenarioo

 This is a sub project of Scenarioo.
-For general information about Scenarioo check our webpage [http://www.scenarioo.org](http://www.scenarioo.org).
+For general information about Scenarioo and all its powerful features in the reports, please check our webpage [http://www.scenarioo.org](http://www.scenarioo.org).

+Some feature highlights include detection of changes in recorded screenshots and highlighting them in special DiffViewer or the included Issue Sketcher to sketch directly on the recorded screenshots.

 ## Introduction to ScenariooJS